anwar79melb/Artificial-Intelligence-Learning-Portfolio/01. Advanced Object Oriented Programming/Tutorials/01. Introduction to Object Oriented Programming with Python/README.md

 -- Understand why Python is widely used in modern software development.

-W## hy Do We Need Object-Oriented Programming?
+## Why Do We Need Object-Oriented Programming?

 Imagine you are building software for a furniture store.